brett8883/DJI_Super-Patcher/readme.md

 - No major changes
 - Swapped the executable file out for a batch file instead.
 The executable file was being falsely flagged as malicious software by anti-virus software because it was unsigned.
 - Added [documentation](https://github.com/brett8883/DJI_Super-Patcher/blob/master/readme.md#unlocks-the-max-distance-limit-for-waypoint-missions) about the 5000m waypoint limit being removed with Super-Patcher
-*- NOTE: This is NOT a new feature.
+  - *NOTE: This is NOT a new feature.
 It has always been enabled on all versions of Super-Patcher but was never documented*

 - Fixed a bug in the FCC mod script for Spark (delayed expansion ingnored the ! in the shebang.
 If this caused an issue before is unclear since users reported that FCC mod for Spark was working)
 -------------------------------------------------------------------------------------------------------------------